Download this must-have guide to start your marketing automation journey.

 CRM and marketing automation: how to (finally) align Sales and Marketing teams?

-The opportunity no one asked for In 2025, the crisis of confidence persists in our economies.
-This crisis of confidence makes acquiring new customers long, complex, and uncertain.
+The opportunity nobody was asking for In 2025, the crisis of trust persists in our economies.
+This crisis of trust makes acquiring new customers a long, complex, and uncertain process.
 As in every crisis cycle of a system based on the continuous growth of sales of goods and services.
-In too many French companies, the pattern repeats […]
+In too many French companies, the […]